getify/Functional-Light-JS/manuscript/ch8.md

 We'll use `fib(..)` variously throughout this chapter to illustrate ideas around recursion, but one downside to this particular form is that there's an awful lot of duplicated work. `fib(n-1)` and `fib(n-2)` don't share any of their work with each other, but overlap with each other almost entirely, over the entire integer space down to `0`.

-We briefly touched on memoization in the "Performance Effects" section of Chapter 5.
+We briefly touched on memoization in the [Chapter 5, "Performance Effects"](#ch5performance).
 Here, memoization would allow the `fib(..)` of any given number to be computed only once, instead of being recomputed many times.
 We won't go further into that topic here, but that performance caveat is important to keep in mind with any algorithm, recursive or not.

 ### Mutual Recursion